geneontology/geneontology.github.io/_docs/annotation-contributors.md

 |[WormBase](http://www.wormbase.org/){:target="blank"}| 	WormBase is an international consortium of biologists and computer scientists dedicated to providing the research community with accurate, current, accessible information concerning the genetics, genomics and biology of *Caenorhabditis elegans* and related nematodes |	WormBase is supported by grant #U41 HG002223 from the National Human Genome Research Institute at the US National Institutes of Health, the UK Medical Research Council, and the UK Biotechnology and Biological Sciences Research Council.| [WormBase](http://www.wormbase.org/tools/support){:target="blank"}|
 |[The Zebrafish Model Organism Database (ZFIN)](http://zfin.org/){:target="blank"}| 	Reference datasets and information on *Danio rerio* |	|  	[ZFIN](mailto:curators@zfin.org)|

-## Past GO Consortium Contributing Groups
+## Past GO Consortium contributing groups

 In alphabetical order: